 When the time comes, set a family meeting and make it clear from the start that it’s serious.
 It may be a good strategy for your partner to say the harder stuff, with you singing backup about how great it is that you all are so close.
-She could feel hurt, so make sure the entire conversation reiterates how valuable she is to your lives.
+She might feel hurt, so make sure the entire conversation reiterates how valuable she is in your lives.

-Don’t explain how the problems have been as much as how the solutions will be going forward.
+Don’t explain how the problems have been, as much as how the solutions going forward.
 Otherwise, you’re just firing off a list of complaints that she’ll feel motivated to bat down one-by-one.
-The last thing you want her to be is defensive.
+The last thing you want is for her to be defensive.

-Finally, she may withdraw at first from hurt ego, a genuine effort to unburden you, or both.
+She may withdraw at first from a hurt ego, a genuine effort to unburden you, or both.
 The onus is on you to plan and follow-through on getting together under the new terms to show her that you are happy to hang, just not at her beck and call.

 In college, I worked with my grandmother’s expectations.
 In my first job, conservative jerks force me to remain mostly closeted and in fear of being outed.
 I can’t stop wondering: When is Me Time?